Football League (Greece): As the Third National Division (2019–2021)

 As of 2019, the Football League Greece replaced the Gamma Ethniki as the third tier of the Greek football league system.
 It was finally abolished in 2021 with most clubs being absorbed into the second tier Super League 2.

 Structure of the league

 There were 20 clubs that competed in the Football League until 2021, playing each other in a home and away series.
 At the end of the season, the bottom four teams were relegated to the Gamma Ethniki.
 The top two teams gained automatic promotion.
 Unlike the Super League, clubs in the Football League did not get relegated if the club failed to obtain a license.
 All teams in the Football League took part in the Greek Cup.

-Seasons in second division (1959-60 — present)

-This is the complete list of the clubs that have taken part in the second division played from the 1959–60 season until the 2021–22 season of Super League 2.
-The teams in bold compete in Super League 2 in the 2022–23 season.